ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 Mean of Ratios imputation follows a set of rules to ensure that it is used correctly, these rules are in the same order as the flow chart below:

-* If there is no response available and the contributor is being sampled for the first time, calculate a constructed link using the auxiliary data available for that contributor (C)
+* If there is no clean response available and the contributor is being sampled for the first time, calculate a constructed link using the auxiliary data available for that contributor (C)

-* If there is no response available for a second period, forwards impute based off the constructed value (FIC)
+* If there is no clean response available for a second period, forwards impute based off the constructed value (FIC)

 * If a clean response is available for the previous period but not the